alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 It takes a bound on the width and height of individual rectangles, and the total width of the image.

 I'm passing the options as a struct because it's the best way to do named arguments in Rust.
-The alternative would be to pass the struct fields directly as parameters, which leads to code like this:
+The alternative would be to pass the values as parameters to the function, which leads to code like this:

 ```rust
 generate_rectangles((5..30), (60..90), 500)